4Max0/Hyprscript/readme.md

 If you are rightfully paranoid, what this Project does to your PC, you might want to check the [config files](config-files/) and the [custom settings](custom-settings/) directories.

 In the config files directory you wild find a bunch of, guess what, config files.
-With also a directory called [packages](config-files/packages/), where you can look at all the necessary pacman and yay packages that are being installed (yes htop and fastfetch are necessary if you use linux).
+With also a directory called [packages](config-files/packages/), where you can look at all the necessary Pacman and yay packages that are being installed (yes HTop and Fastfetch are necessary if you use Linux).

 In similar fashion you will find in the custom-settings directory in two files called [custom_packages.conf](custom-settings/custom_packages.conf) and [yay_custom_packages.conf](custom-settings/yay_custom_packages.conf).
 In those files you can add or remove packages, if you want before running the script.